Does the University of Oregon have an undergraduate program in sports business?

 In addition to taking classes, what other programs are offered for sports business students?

-The Warsaw Sports Business Club (WSBC) is a student-run organization for students who are interested in pursuing careers in the sports industry.
+The Warsaw Sports Business Club (WSBC) is an extracurricular, student-run organization for undergraduates interested in pursuing careers in the sports industry.
 The WSBC is open to any student on campus regardless of major or academic year.
-The WSBC is a tremendous opportunity to learn about the sports business beginning in a student’s first year on campus.
-The club hosts guest speakers, takes site visits, operates grassroots sporting events, engages in community service and provides opportunities for student leadership.
+The WSBC is a tremendous opportunity to learn about the sports business landscape.
+The club hosts guest speakers, takes company site visits, plans sporting events in the community, and provides opportunities for student leadership within the club and the UO athletic department.
 For more information about the WSBC please visit wsbc.uoregon.edu

 What types of jobs do students from the sports business concentration typically enter when they graduate?

 Graduating students find jobs in broad and diverse organizations both within the sports industry and beyond, but there are three categories of job opportunities that are most common: front office roles for teams and leagues, business and marketing functions at sportswear companies, and corporate sports marketing roles at brands and agencies related to sports partnership events and sponsorship.